bradwoods/boilerplate-nextjs-typography/README.md

 ## 🛡️ License

-This project is licensed under the MIT
+This project is licensed under the MIT.